China Countdown Case Study

 China Countdown Case Study (2014-2015)

 China’s success in maternal and newborn health (MNH) has been unprecedented.
-Twenty years ago, parts of rural China experienced levels of maternal and neonatal mortality that are similar to those seen in sub-Saharan Africa today.
-Today, the neonatal mortality rate in rural areas is 9 per 1000 live births, and maternal mortality is 26 per 100,000 live births, with provincial ratios ranging from 2 to 176 maternal deaths per 100,000 live births.
-The reasons for this success are multiple, but China’s strategic investments in health systems strengthening – including strengthening infrastructure and staff training and supervision in township and lower-level hospitals; reinforcing channels for referral to tertiary hospitals equipped to deal with emergency obstetric care; and providing subsidies to women and/or hospitals to encourage hospital delivery – has been critical.
+Twenty years ago, parts of rural China experienced levels of maternal and neonatal mortality that are similar to those seen in sub-Saharan Africa.
+The reasons for this success are multiple, but China’s strategic investments in health systems strengthening has been critical.
 Today, nearly all women give birth in hospital.

-The main institutions involved are the Schools of Public Health at Peking University and Sichuan University, and the London School of Hygiene and Tropical Medicine (Professor Carine Ronsmans and Timothy Powell-Jackson, a health economist).
-At Peking University, the project will be led by Qingyue Meng, Professor in Health Policy and Economics and Director of the School of Public Health (SPH), with co-investigators Yan Wang, Professor in Maternal and Child Health and Xing Lin Feng, Associate Professor in Health Policy.
-At Sichuan University the project will be led by Min Yang, Professor in Health Systems at the School of Public Health.
-We will also involve the Director of the Department of Maternal and Child Health at the Ministry of Health; and we have approached Dr. Shi Kun Zhang at the Department of Maternal and Child Health of the National Health and Family Planning Commission of the People’s Republic of China for an interest in this case study.
+The main institutions involved were the Schools of Public Health at Peking University and Sichuan University, and the London School of Hygiene and Tropical Medicine (Professor Carine Ronsmans and Timothy Powell-Jackson, a health economist).
+At Peking University, the project was led by Qingyue Meng, Professor in Health Policy and Economics and Director of the School of Public Health (SPH), with co-investigators Yan Wang, Professor in Maternal and Child Health and Xing Lin Feng, Associate Professor in Health Policy.
+At Sichuan University the project was led by Min Yang, Professor in Health Systems at the School of Public Health.
+We also involved the Director of the Department of Maternal and Child Health at the Ministry of Health; and we have approached Dr. Shi Kun Zhang at the Department of Maternal and Child Health of the National Health and Family Planning Commission of the People’s Republic of China for an interest in this case study.